Truncated atomic plane wave method for the subband structure calculations of Moir\'e systems: Introduction

-Although BM model provides a clear picture of flat bands near the first magic angle and is easy to implement numerically, the model itself ignores microscopic details such as atomic relaxation \cite{nnt2017, carr2018relax, uchida_atomic_2014, lucignano_crucial_2019, cantele_structural_2020, gargiulo2017structural,guinea2019continuum, anglieD6,leconte_relaxation_2022} in the moir\'e scale which may explain some novel phenomena of electrons in flat bands.
+Although BM model provides a clear picture of flat bands near the first magic angle and is easy to implement numerically, the model itself ignores microscopic details such as atomic relaxation \cite{nnt2017, carr2018relax, uchida_atomic_2014, lucignano_crucial_2019, gupta2019straintronics, fleischmann2019perfect, cantele_structural_2020, gargiulo2017structural,guinea2019continuum, anglieD6,leconte_relaxation_2022} in the moir\'e scale which can explain the insulating phase of MATBG at $\pm 4$ filling.
 For many 2D materials, tight binding (TB) models are often used to describe electronic band structures.
 Compared with BM model, tight binding scheme can easily take atomic relaxation into consideration by resetting the coordinates of carbon atoms and the related hopping parameters can be determined by fitting to small scale DFT calculation results.
 Full tight binding calculation \cite{morell2010flat, tra2010nano, moon2012energy, moon_optical_2013,kangprx2018} in the framework of Slater-Koster theory \cite{slater_simplified_1954} is performed and provides reliable results.
 Several \textit{ab initio} TB models \cite{fang2016electronic, fang2019angle, pathak2022accurate, davydov2022construction, kang2022pseudo, vafek2022continuum} have been carefully designed to make the band structures of TBG much closer to DFT results.
 However, full TB model will generate a huge Hamiltonian matrix when twist angle is small which makes further calculations hard to perform.